envoyproxy/envoy-website/learn/service-mesh.md

 Outside of Kubernetes, you have much more flexibility in how you deploy Envoy.
 You can run either the Envoy container or the binary on your hosts.
-Similar to Kubernetes, by running Envoy on localhost, you only have to change your services to communicated with Envoy on the port you specify.
+Similar to Kubernetes, by running Envoy on localhost, you only have to change your services to communicate with Envoy on the port you specify.

 Docker, listening on port 8000: